Comparative validation of surgical phase recognition, instrument keypoint estimation, and instrument instance segmentation in endoscopy: Results of the PhaKIR 2024 challenge: Task 3: Lessons learned

 A further trend emerges in the architecture choices: in the two tasks where transformer-based models were used, the top-performing teams consistently employed transformer-based approaches, suggesting a shift in preference towards such architectures for surgical video analysis.

 Finally, cross-hospital comparison of test video results reveals a performance bias: algorithms performed best on videos from hospital 1 ($n = 3$), which was also more prominently represented in the training data.
 In contrast, performance on videos from hospital 2 ($n = 1$) and hospital 3 ($n = 1$) was consistently lower.
-This outcome, while not surprising, highlights a key limitation of all submissions -- the challenge of generalizability across unseen clinical environments remains unsolved.
+These results indicate that the predominance of data from hospital 1 within the training set has a significant impact on test performance, enabling the models to achieve improved adaptability to this hospital’s data distribution.
+This outcome also highlights a key limitation of all submissions -- the challenge of generalizability across unseen clinical environments remains unsolved.